-\begin{remark}(A verifier cannot be used to verify concealability) The reason why a verifier cannot have the same functionality as the diagnoser is because it tracks the behavior of system $G$ in a pairwise manner which does not allow us to be conclusive about concealability.
-One can consider that the diagnoser $G_d$ tracks all possible diagnostic information when it observes the behavior of $G$, while the verifier $G_v$ tracks only two strings in $L(G)$ that look identical under projection $P$.
-To verify concealability, one needs to check whether the occurrence of secret events has been detected in all diagnostic states of a diagnoser construction.
-Intuitively, the presence of a secret cycle $C_{S_d}$ in $G_d$ leads to the conclusion that the occurrence of secret events has been detected; that is, the system $G$ is unconcealable.
-However, the presence of a secret cycle in a verifier $G_v$ does not necessarily imply the violation of concealability.
-For example, if the occurrence of observable sequence $\lambda\in P(L(G))$ can reach an uncertain cycle $C_{NS_d}$ in $G_d$, then there exist at least one secret cycle, one normal cycle, and one uncertain cycle in $G_v$ via the same execution $\lambda$.
+\begin{remark}(A verifier cannot be used to verify concealability) A verifier as presented in \cite{2001Kumar}, \cite{2002Lafortune} is a construction of polynomial complexity that can be used to verify diagnosability.
+However, a verifier cannot be used to verify concealability because it tracks the behavior of system $G$ in a pairwise manner and does not allow us to be conclusive about concealability.
+To verify concealability, one needs to check whether the occurrences of secret events have been detected in \emph{all} diagnostic states of a diagnoser construction.
+Intuitively, the presence of a secret state in a diagnoser leads to the conclusion that the occurrences of secret events have been detected; that is, the system $G$ is unconcealable.
+However, the presence of a secret state in a verifier does not necessarily imply the violation of concealability.
 Thus, a verifier cannot be used to verify the concealability of a system.
-Nevertheless, as we argue later in the paper, the verifier can still be used to obtain necessary and/or sufficient conditions for $C$-Enforceability. \end{remark}
+Nevertheless, as we argue later in the paper, a verifier-based approach can still be used to obtain necessary and/or sufficient conditions for $C$-enforceability. \end{remark}